 Data Feed Response Format

 Feed data is used to generate the Boost recommendation tables.
-Calls from our service to the module URL discussed above must return the data requested.
+Calls from our service to the plugin URL discussed above must return the data requested according to the following requirements.
 All results are to be formatted as JSON string arrays, where the first row of the array lists the column headers and the rest of the rows only hold the values.

-Version
+Version Feed Response

-The version response is a list of paired item, including the relevant entries from the list in the following example.
+The version response is a list of paired items, including the relevant entries from the list in the following example.
 Many plugins are hosted and only return the plugin and platform version.
-The Countries is important since it tells our system how many catalogs to pull.
+The Countries field is important since it tells our system how many catalogs to pull.

 {"Plugin":"4.0.7","Platform":"1.7.0.2","Countries":"1","Memory":134217728,"OSType":"Linux","OSVersion":"#64-Ubuntu SMP Mon Mar 25 21:42:18 UTC 2013"}

-Catalog Feed
+Catalog Feed Response

-The Catalog request should return one row for each product in the store catalog.
+The Catalog request should return one row for each product (and variant of that product) in the store catalog.
 The header row determines the order of the data fields exported.
-The field names listed below are the standard fields, e.g. ["ProductID", "Name", "CategoryIDs", "ManufacturerID", "Price", "SalePrice", "ListPrice", "Cost", "Inventory", "Visible", "Link", "ImageLink", "Rating", "StandardCode"].
+The field names listed below are the standard fields, e.g. ["ProductID", "Name", "CategoryIDs", "ManufacturerID", "Price", "SalePrice", "ListPrice", "Cost", "Inventory", "Visible", "Link", "ImageLink", "Rating", "StandardCode", "ParentID"].
 Not all fields are required and they can be listed in any order.
 Additional fields may be requested by using the query parameter “&ExtraFields=field1,field2,field3” where the field names would exactly match fields in the customer’s product table.

-Note1: All products should be listed regardless of stock or active settings.
+Note: All products should be listed regardless of stock or active settings.
 This is so that our solution can learn from the sales of the product to improve recommendations for other items.
 The store owner will set exclusion rules in our dashboard to make sure discontinued or out of stock items are not recommended.

-Note2: For Mode=Inventory, only the Product ID and StockLevel columns should be exported.

 ProductID: The Product ID is the unique product identifier that the ecommerce platform uses to identify the product.
 The SKU, UPC or other standard ID is included in the standard code field.
-If the product is a child (e.g. size or color), the parent ID is included in the parent ID field (listed below).
+If the product is a child (e.g. size or color), the parent ID is included in the ParentID field (listed below).
 You CANNOT include commas within the Product ID.

 Name: The Name is the display name of the product, and can include any standard characters.